ejones77/go_adv_stats/README.md

 Go maintains an impressive performance boost over R in both speed and memory usage.
 Go's performance boost strengthens as the scale grows, but Go is less of an improvement in memory usage at scale.
 Still, it's impressive to be 4x more efficient with 1 million samples.

 Because Go's performance boost grows exponentially, so too do the cloud savings costs.
-The bigger the data you need to process, the more appealing Go is as an alterative for data processing.
+You'll spend $30 with R before you spend a single dollar with Go.
+The bigger the data you need to process, the more appealing Go is as an alterative.